sut-ai/notes/notebooks/19_intro_to_mdp/index.md

     return {states[i]: p[i] for i in range(len(states))}
 ```

-By running the code above this result is generated.
+By running the script below, this result will be generated which is the optimal policy.

 ```Python
 >>> mdp_solve(car_transition, car_reward, 0.9, car_states, car_terminals, car_actions, 10)